rochacbruno/micro-rust-plugin/help/rust-plugin.md

 To automatically run these when you save the file, use the following
 options:

-* `rust-plugin-rustfmt`: run gofmt on file saved.
+* `rust-plugin-rustfmt`: run rustfmt on file saved.
 Default value: `on`
 * `rust-plugin-backup`: run rustfmt on file saved and backup old file.
 Default value: `off`
 * `rust-plugin-cargofmt`: run cargo-fmt on project.
 Default value: `off`
 * `rust-plugin-rustclippy`: run cargo-clippy on project.
 Default value: `off`

-You also press F6 (the default binding) to open a prompt to rename.
+You can also press F6 (the default binding) to open a prompt to rename.

 You can rebind this in your `bindings.json` file with the action's below